centrifugal/pycent/README.md

 ## Usage

 First of all, see the description of Centrifugo [server API](https://centrifugal.dev/docs/server/server_api) in the documentation.
 This library also supports API extensions provided by Centrifugo PRO.
+In general, refer to [api.proto](https://github.com/centrifugal/centrifugo/blob/master/internal/apiproto/api.proto) Protobuf schema file as a source of truth about all available Centrifugo server APIs.
+Don't forget that Centrifugo supports both HTTP and GRPC API – so you can switch to GRPC by using `api.proto` file to generate stubs for communication.

-The library contains `Client` and `AsyncClient` to work with Centrifugo HTTP server API.
+This library contains `Client` and `AsyncClient` to work with Centrifugo HTTP server API.
 Both clients have the same methods to work with Centrifugo API and raise the same top-level exceptions.

 ## Sync HTTP client